 The complainant also agrees to pay all costs associated with the process – for example if it takes longer or is more complex than initially assessed – and is required to pay additional costs as advised.

-For more information on the process see here.
+For more information on the process see the Industry Jury fact sheet.

 Submit an Industry Jury complaint

 All complainants are encouraged to consider the Ad Standards Industry Jury Procedures before lodging a complaint.
-To submit an Industry Jury complaint please download the relevant forms and documents here.
+To submit an Industry Jury complaint please download the relevant forms and documents.